About the Longshore & Harbor Workers' Compensation Act

 Why the LHWCA Is Important

-In addition to loading and unloading cargo, a longshoreman must be able to complete tasks that range in difficulty.
-These tasks include operating equipment, transferring loaded trailers, rigging cargo, and more.
+In addition to loading and unloading cargo, a longshoreman must be able to complete varying tasks.
+These may include operating equipment, transferring loaded trailers, rigging cargo, and more.
 The terminal areas in which longshoremen work have many safety regulations that govern the high-traffic areas and heavy equipment.
 When these regulations are not followed to the letter, the possibility of a serious accident is high.
+Understanding and adhering to safety protocols is crucial for reducing risks.

 When a longshoreman is seriously injured, it's crucial for an attorney to be involved early enough to investigate.
 With professional legal help, you may be able to prove that your accident qualifies for compensation under maritime law.